datacommonsorg/docsite/custom_dc/data_cloud.md

 1. Select **Databases**.
 1. Click **Create Database**.
 1. Choose a name for the database or use the default, `datacommons`.
 1. Click **Create**.

-### Optional: Edit environment variables file

-If for some reason you would like to access the Cloud data from a locally running custom instance, or you would like to maintain your settings in a local file for reference purposes, edit the `custom_dc/env.list` file and set the following variables.
-(Otherwise, you can simply provide them using the Cloud Console, and skip this step.)

-- `INPUT_DIR`: Set to the

--
+1. In the **Overview** page for the new instance, record the **Connection name** to set in environment variables in the next step.

-### Create a Google Cloud Run job
+### Step 4: Create a Google Cloud Run job

 Since you won't need to customize the data management container, you can simply run an instance of the released container provided by Data Commons team, at https://console.cloud.google.com.google.com/gcr/images/datcom-ci/global/datacommons-data.

-1. Go to [https://console.cloud.google.com/sql/instances](https://console.cloud.google.com/run) for your project.
+1. Go to https://console.cloud.google.com/run/ for your project.
 1. Click **Create job**.
 1. In the **Container image URL** field, click **Select** to open the **Select container image** window.
 1. Click the **Container Registry** tab.